JonathanSourdough/Warframe-Market-Overlay/Readme.md

 ```

-You will also need to install a version of tesseract (designed and tested using v5.0.0 Alpha.20190708 however any version should work)
+You will also need to install a version of tesseract. (designed and tested using v5.0.0 Alpha.20190708 however any version should work)
 https://github.com/tesseract-ocr/tesseract (Source Code)
 https://digi.bib.uni-mannheim.de/tesseract/ (Assembled Binaries)